j9t/little-books/manuscript/html-css-coding-guidelines.md

 Most of the time, we find coding guidelines in big organizations and large projects.
 As individual developers, perhaps even hobbyist developers, we don’t need and perhaps appreciate them that much.
 But in those big organizations and large projects, coding guidelines are critical.
 Software and web development leave a lot of room for preference, and preference makes for a lot of inconsistency and confusion, if not kept at bay.

-As Wikipedia suggests, coding guidelines go beyond formatting; they can also cover development principles, and with that direct development with an even firmer grip.
+As Wikipedia suggests, coding guidelines go beyond formatting; they can also cover development principles and, with that, direct development with an even firmer grip.

 In this _Little Book_, I share my experience with HTML and CSS coding guidelines.
 Why me and why guidelines for HTML and CSS?
 A web developer by trade, and one who’s closely following the development of web standards, I’m most familiar with HTML and CSS.
 And I’m similarly familiar with coding guidelines.

 Ten years ago, I introduced [HTML/CSS rules](https://meiert.com/de/publications/articles/20060326/) at [GMX](https://www.gmx.net/), the largest email provider in Germany.
 When I joined top agency [Aperto](https://www.aperto.com/), I did the same thing and created, together with [Timo Wirth](https://web.archive.org/web/20181019181036/http://www.vorsprungdurchwebstandards.de/), [guidelines that ruled all frontend code](https://web.archive.org/web/20140814054548/http:/blog.aperto.de/html-und-css-code-richtlinien-bei-aperto/), including Aperto’s large commercial and governmental customers.
 And later, I took the opportunity at Google to found a team and with that team revise [Google’s CSS guidelines and create all new HTML guidelines](https://google.github.io/styleguide/htmlcssguide.html).

 The two most fundamental lessons I learned were that coding guidelines absolutely are a cornerstone of professional web development, and, in contrast to this, that it’s easier to set them up than to get them followed.
 And this brings us into a good position to start.